LTLA/wasmarrays.js/README.md

 my_array.array(); // Uint8Array view of the allocation
 ```

-This view can be used to write or read values from the heap allocation.
+This view can be used to write or read values from the Wasm heap.
-However, some caution is required as it seems that views on the Wasm heap can be invalidated when the heap is resized.
+However, some caution is required as it seems that views can be invalidated when the heap is resized.
 We generally recommend only creating a view immediately before its use, i.e., there should be no Wasm allocations after the creation of a view but before its use.

 For greater robustness to resizing, we provide some methods for the `WasmArray` to mimic its `TypedArray` view.
-This avoids exposing the creation of a view in the caller's code, avoiding any potential problems with intervening allocations.
+This avoids exposing the creation of a view in the caller's code, avoiding any problems with intervening allocations.
-Note that `slice()` methods return a `TypedArray` with its own `ArrayBuffer`, so that value is not subject to issues with Wasm heap resizing.
+Note that `slice()` methods return a `TypedArray` with its own `ArrayBuffer` that is not susceptible to issues with Wasm heap resizing.

 ```js
 my_array.length; // 1000